Geographic-style maps with a local novelty distance help navigate the materials space: Results: novelty of materials and navigation maps

+The GNoME (Graph Network Materials Exploration) \cite{merchant2023scaling} was trained on a snapshot of the Materials Project database (whose entries are partly sourced from the ICSD) from 2021 and made public 384,938 crystals.
+Berkeley's A-lab attempted to synthesize 58 of them and reported 43 \cite{szymanski2023autonomous}, which were split into 36 ``successes'' and 7 ``partial successes'' (less than 50\% of the weight of solute versus the weight of solution).
+Table~I in \cite{leeman2024challenges} summarized four types of issues for the 36 ``successes'', where only 3 were marked as already reported structures.
+Table \ref{tab:A-lab-ICSD-matches} lists geometric close matches that were automatically found in the ICSD for all 43 A-lab crystals within a few seconds.

-Table \ref{tab:A-lab-ICSD-matches} lists the nearest neighbors found in the ICSD for each A-lab crystal.
-We used a snapshot of the ICSD in 2019, while the GNoME AI project used a snapshot from 2021.
-Despite this, two A-lab crystals were found to already exist in the ICSD: \ce{KNaP6(PbO3)8} has the closest neighbor ICSD 182501 reported in 2011 \cite{AZROUR20111199}, and \ce{MnAgO2} has the closest neighbor ICSD 670065 reported as a hypothetical structure in 2015 \cite{doi:10.1021/acs.chemmater.5b00716}.
-In particular, \ce{MnAgO2} was one of three crystals that the later rebuttal said was synthesized successfully \cite{leeman2024challenges}.
-They state that the material was first reported in 2021 \cite{griesemer2021high} (ICSD 139006), after the snapshot used to train the GNoME AI, and so was not included in the original training data and could be considered a success.
+Two A-lab crystals were found to already exist in the ICSD with the same composition: \ce{KNaP6(PbO3)8} matched ICSD 182501 reported in 2011 \cite{azrour2011rietveld}, and \ce{MnAgO2} matched ICSD 670065 reported as a hypothetical structure in 2015 \cite{doi:10.1021/acs.chemmater.5b00716}.
+In particular, \ce{MnAgO2} was one of three crystals that the later rebuttal said was synthesized successfully \cite{leeman2024challenges}, and they go on to state that the material was first reported in 2021 \cite{griesemer2021high} (ICSD 139006), after the snapshot used to train the GNoME, and so was not included in the original training data and could be considered a success.
 Our findings show this crystal did in fact exist in the ICSD prior to the 2021 snapshot.

-The pre-existing version of this crystal was not found by \cite{leeman2024challenges} using a unit cell search because the unit cell of ICSD 670065 significantly differs from that of the A-lab version or ICSD 139006, with the former listing its space group as A 2/m and the latter two having space group C 2/m.
-This missed near-duplicate further supports the robustness of a search based on continuous invariants independent of a unit cell, which can find near-duplicates despite disagreement on the correct space group.
+The pre-existing version of this crystal was not found by \cite{leeman2024challenges} using a unit cell search because the unit cell of ICSD 670065 significantly differs from that of the A-lab version or ICSD 139006, with the former listing its space group as A 2/m and the latter two having space group C 2/m, see Fig.~\ref{fig:MnAgO2}.
+Such cell-based search can always miss near-duplicates as in Fig.~\ref{fig:perturbations}, while continuous invariants independent of a unit cell find near-duplicates despite disagreement on a space group, which breaks down under almost any noise.

 Aside from the two structures above, all other A-lab crystals were found to have a geometric near-duplicate in the ICSD with a different composition.
 Many of these near-duplicates involve the substitution of only one atom, replacing a disordered site with a fully ordered one or adjusting the occupancy ratios of atoms at a site.